ARMmbed/BLEIntros/Docs/FOTA/Bootloader.md

 After being handed control, the boot loader looks for an application at the end of the SoftDevice (if it fails to find one, it sets up the DFUService and waits for a new firmware).

 In the normal case, where there is an application, you'd want the boot loader to forward control to it.
-You must update the boot loader’s settings to instruct it to look for a valid application; this can either be done statically or by manually writing to the 'settings' region .
+You must update the boot loader’s settings to instruct it to look for a valid application.
+You can do this either statically or by manually writing to the 'settings' region.
 Settings reside within the page starting at the address ``0x003FC00``.

 The following settings need to be installed (listed alongside the corresponding addresses):